Andy's homemade truck project

 The differentials themselves have a fair bit of reduction, so the gear ratio for the truck is quite high.
 It's intended to be driven off-road only, so having extra reduction to the wheels is a plus.

 Most of the truck is made from scrap, although Andy has spent about $1500 on new steel.
-All the long straight pieces had to be bought new, as these can't easily be recovered from something else.
+All the long straight pieces had to be bought new because these are hard to find as scrap.

 The truck is still far from finished, but so far it's drivable.
 It's a pretty cool vehicle!